open-telemetry/opentelemetry-specification/specification/metrics/api.md

 without loss of information.
 This property makes adding instruments higher performance, in general, than grouping instruments.

-Grouping instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for adding instruments (Sum).
+Grouping instruments use a relatively inexpensive aggregation, by default, compared with recording full data, but still more expensive aggregation than the default for adding instruments (Sum).
 Unlike adding instruments, where only the sum is of interest by definition, grouping instruments can be configured with even more expensive aggregators.